Guide

 Remove these three things and Instagram becomes a simple communication and photo-sharing app again.

-Zen Social opens Instagram inside a filtered browser and removes all three:
+A feed-filter app opens Instagram inside a filtered browser and removes all three:

 - Reels are blocked — the Reels tab and all inline reels are removed.